 Sometimes, you want to have a better visualization of the results.
 Rotest can output the results into a human-readable results.xls file, which can be sent via email for instance.
 Alternatively, it can output a Junit-compatible XML, which lots of reporting systems can parse and display.
-The two relevant options are -o excel and -o xml.
+The two relevant options are -0 excel and -0 xml.